gradlund/web102_prework/README.md

 Describe any challenges encountered while building the app.

 - CSS for the header class was resulting in a horizontal scrollbar.
 Decreased the margins, which eliminated this issue.
-- Search game was not returning games if capitalization wasn't correct.
-Fixed this by making the game name and description, as well as the search text, lowercase.
+- Search game was not returning games if capitalization was not correct.
+Fixed this by making the game name and description, as well as the search text, lowercase when seeing if the text was included in the game name and/or description.
 - Initialy used backers instead of pledged when checking to see if games had met there goal.
-This was resolved through troubleshooting and the correct game cards were displayed.
+This was resolved through troubleshooting - then the correct game cards were displayed.

 ## License